Families on the Go

 Shop for the best mortgage and consumer loans – Seeking the best mortgage or consumer loan by shopping, comparing and negotiating may save you thousands of dollars.
 A mortgage—whether for a home purchase, refinancing or a home equity loan—is a product, just like a car, so terms may be negotiable.
 You’ll want to compare all the costs involved in obtaining a mortgage including interest rates, points, fees and down payment and private mortgage insurance requirements.
 Home equity loans and lines of credit can be helpful when extra cash is needed to reduce significant credit card debt—but be cautious about re-building credit card debt once it is paid.

 With competitive rates, experienced lending professionals and local decision-making, you’ll be sure to find a loan at First Service Federal Credit Union that meets your needs.
-To apply for a mortgage or consumer loan now, click on the links below, or stop by and talk with one of our lending officers.

 Mortgage – Purchase